Guides/Undo for AI Agents

 AI coding agents make changes at scale.
 A single session can touch dozens of files — refactoring functions, updating dependencies, modifying configuration.
 When something goes wrong, you need a reliable way to undo everything without manually tracking what changed.

-nono's snapshot system captures the filesystem state before every agent session and lets you restore it with a single command.
+nono's snapshot system captures the filesystem state before an agent session and lets you restore it with a single command.
+Snapshots are opt-in: pass --rollback to nono run to enable them for a session.

 How snapshots work

-When nono starts an agent session, it walks every file in the sandbox scope and stores a content-addressed copy.
+When you run an agent with nono run --rollback, nono walks every file in the sandbox scope and stores a content-addressed copy.
 Each file is hashed with SHA-256, and the hash is used as the storage key.
 This means:

 • Identical files share storage (deduplication)